-The frequency and duration of former worker exposures varied depending on their job assignment, facility operation schedule, and period of employment.
-The New Orleans facility exfoliated vermiculite 24 hours a day, typically in three 8-hour shifts, for 5 days a week.
-The New Orleans facility reportedly employed 12 people in 1976 and 1978.
-The number of employees dropped to 8 by 1987.
-The length of employment for workers at the New Orleans facility is unknown.
-Workers appeared to perform the same job assignment throughout the day, such as bagging product, operating the furnace, or driving a forklift or front-end loader (EPA, unpublished data).
+The frequency and duration of former worker exposure varied depending on their job assignment, facility operation schedule, and period of employment.
+Based on data regarding the total hours of furnace operation in 1978, 1979, and 1980, the New Castle facility probably exfoliated vermiculite 16 hours a day (in two 8-hour shifts), 5 days a week (EPA, unpublished data).
+The New Castle facility reportedly employed 18 people in 1989, 13 of whom lived in New Castle (EPA, unpublished data).
+The length of employment for workers at the New Castle facility is unknown, although one employee was listed in the industrial hygiene reports in 1976 and again in 1988 (EPA, unpublished data).
+Workers appeared to perform the same job assignment throughout the day, such as bagging product, operating the furnace, or mixing Monokote product (EPA, unpublished data).

-Industrial hygiene reports from 1986, 1987, and 1988 indicated some workers at the New Orleans facility had disposable, filtering face piece dust masks (3M 8710 model); however, reports from earlier years did not mention worker use of respiratory protection (EPA, unpublished data).
+An industrial hygiene report from 1988 indicated some workers at the New Castle facility had disposable, filtering face piece dust masks (3M 8710 model); however reports from earlier years did not mention worker use of respiratory protection (EPA, unpublished data).
 Information is not available to evaluate the overall effectiveness of respiratory equipment in reducing worker exposures to asbestos at this facility.
-The overall effectiveness depends on several factors, including the protection factor of the masks, the effectiveness of the fit-testing protocols, and the actual compliance of individuals required to wear the masks.
-W.R.
-Grace appropriated funds to construct a shower and locker room area for employees at the New Orleans plant in 1977 (EPA, unpublished data).
-Information is not available to determine whether this project was completed and, if so, whether workers used the facilities.
+The overall effectiveness depends on several factors, including the protection factor of the masks, the effectiveness of the fit testing protocols, and the actual compliance of individuals required to wear the masks.
+The New Castle facility had a shower and locker room area for workers to change clothes (EPA, unpublished data).
+Information is not available to evaluate whether workers used these facilities.